codnjsqkr/FastAno_official/README.md

 ## Inference with pre-trained weights

-- Pre-trained weights trained on UCSD Ped2 is located in Fastano/weights/ped2_best.pth
+- Pre-trained weights trained on UCSD Ped2 is located in Fastano_official/weights/ped2_best.pth
 - Inference code
 ```sh
 python main.py
 ```

 ## Citation
-Cite as below if you find this repository is helpful to your project:
+Cite below if you find this repository helpful to your project:
 ```sh
 @InProceedings{Park_2022_WACV,
     author    = {Park, Chaewon and Cho, MyeongAh and Lee, Minhyeok and Lee, Sangyoun},